xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh (gil) Galaxy effect update.
+New options for edge blending and spiral inwards.
 4.0.22  Apr 15, 2015
     -- bug  (gil) Marking timing marks with "t" does not create start time and end time #212 -- bug (dkulp) crashes when add timing mark to sequencer, then click delete #210